Time Value of Money – Six Functions of a Dollar

 This lesson discusses the Future Worth of $1 (FW$1); one of six compound interest functions presented in Assessors' Handbook Section 505 (AH 505), Capitalization Formulas and Tables.
 This lesson:

-• Explains the FW$1 function's meaning and purpose,
+• Explains the FW$1 function's meaning and purpose

-• Provides the formula for FW$1 factors,
+• Provides the formula for FW$1 factors

-• Contains practical examples of how to apply the FW$1 factor,
+• Contains practical examples of how to apply the FW$1 factor

-• Explains the Rule of 72, and
+• Explains the Rule of 72

-• Shows how to calculate the future value of multiple payments.
+• Shows how to calculate the future value of multiple payments

 The FW$1 is the amount to which $1 will grow at periodic interest rate i after n periods, assuming the payment of $1 occurs at the beginning of the first period.

 The FW$1 is used to compound a single present amount to its future amount.
-The FW$1 factors are in column 1 of AH 505.
+The FW$1 factors are in column 1 of AH 505 (opens in a new tab).

 The future worth of 1 factor (FW$1) is based on the premise that $1 deposited at the beginning of a period earns interest during the period and becomes part of the principal at the beginning of the next period.
 This continues for the number of periods in the problem.